Uyghur Khaganate: Relationship with the Sogdians

-In order to control trade along the Silk Road, the Uyghurs established a trading relationship with the Sogdian merchants who controlled some oases of Central Asia.
-As described above, the Uyghur adoption of Manichaeism was one aspect of this relationship—choosing Manichaeism over Buddhism may have been motivated by a desire to show independence from Tang influence.
-Not all Uyghurs supported conversion—an inscription at Ordu-Baliq states that Manichaens tried to divert people from their ancient shamanistic beliefs.
-A rather partisan account from a Uyghur-Manichean text of that period demonstrates the unbridled enthusiasm of the khaghan for Manichaeism:
+To control trade along the Silk Road, the Uyghurs established a trading relationship with the Sogdian merchants who controlled some oases of Central Asia.
+The Uyghur adoption of Manichaeism was one aspect of this relationship—choosing Manichaeism over Buddhism may have been motivated by a desire to show independence from Tang influence.
+Not all Uyghurs supported conversion – an inscription at Ordu-Baliq states that Manichaens tried to divert people from their ancient shamanistic beliefs.
+A rather partisan account from a Uyghur-Manichean text of that period demonstrates the unbridled enthusiasm Bögü Qaghan had for Manichaeism:

 As conversion was based on political and economic concerns regarding trade with the Sogdians, it was driven by the rulers and often encountered resistance in lower societal strata.
 Furthermore, as the khaghan's political power depended on his ability to provide economically for his subjects, "alliance with the Sogdians through adopting their religion was an important way of securing this objective."
 Both the Sogdians and the Uyghurs benefited enormously from this alliance.
 The Sogdians enabled the Uyghurs to trade in the Western Regions and exchange silk from China for other goods.
 For the Sogdians it provided their Chinese trading communities with Uyghur protection.
-The 5th and 6th centuries saw a large emigration of Sogdians to China.
-The Sogdians were main traders along the Silk Roads, and China was always their biggest market.
+The 5th and 6th centuries saw large emigration of Sogdians to China.
+The Sogdians were the main traders along the Silk Roads, and China was always their biggest market.
 Among the paper clothing found in the Astana cemetery near Turfan is a list of taxes paid on caravan trade in the Gaochang kingdom in the 620s.
 The text is incomplete, but out of the 35 commercial operations it lists, 29 involve a Sogdian trader.
-Ultimately both rulers of nomadic origin and sedentary states recognized the importance of merchants like the Sogdians and made alliances to further their own agendas in controlling the Silk Roads.
+Ultimately both rulers of nomadic origin and sedentary states recognized the importance of merchants like the Sogdians and made alliances to further their own agendas in controlling the Silk Road.